 - Alternate adding in some of the flour mixture, stirring to combine and then some of the buttermilk, ending with the flour mixture until just combined.
 Divide the batter evenly in the pans.

-- Bake for about 25 minutes or until a toothpick inserted into the center of the cake comes out with few moist crumbs, but not wet batter.
+- Bake for 25-35 minutes or until a toothpick inserted into the center of the cake comes out with few moist crumbs, but not wet batter.
 Don't over-bake or the cake will be dry.

 - Allow the cake to cool for a few minutes before inverting onto a wire cooling rack to cool completely.